sdumetz/node-evdev/README.md

 Quick test : see [index.js](/sdumetz/blob/master/index.js).
 Will open any plugged joystick and display events as they come.

-## Why not using libevdev

-I don't have the required skills to port libevdev to a nodejs native module.
-It looks like such a port would require a way to asynchronize every I/O from libevdev and I don't even know if it's possible.
-I'm open to suggestion if you think there is a way and it could be profitable by any means over this one.
+    node index.js event-<your_event_type>
+    #Example with joysticks/gamepads :
+    node index.js event-joystick

+This app is dead simple on purpose to be easily customizable without having to read tons of source code.

 ## How it works

 ### Internals
-Basics are simple : read from evdev character devices in /dev/input.
+Basics are simple : find event devices, open them and listen for events.
-Everything around is just utility functions : open files from regex.

-### Demo App

-    node index.js event-<your_event_type>

-Will output keyPresses from matched devices.
-This app is dead simple on purpose to be easily customizable without having to read tons of source code.
+Events are parsed in plain js.
+C++ native code is only used to make queries.

 ## Options